daguilarm/belich-tables/README.md

     </div>
 </div>
 ```
+As you can see in the code, you will have direct access to the `$model` variable in the view.
 You can use the function `routeAction()` to create the action links base on the route:

 ```php
 /**